 - Return Badge and any other equipment.

 - Obtain a written evaluation (if not already done) and forward a copy to your company.

 - Collect any contact information for those you would like to keep in contact with.

 - For your next location

 - Print out a copy of your signed contract.

 - Call your new housing and confirm move-in date and arrangements.

 - Check with your company for any last minute paperwork or other requirements.

 There may still be loose ends with your company that need to be completed.
+As your travel nurse contract ends, try to get these taken care of.
 These items (online testing, physicals, etc) will be much easier to complete in a stable location rather than once you’re on the road.